Code Quality and Build Settings for iOS Apps

 Here you can verify that:

-• The application uses a well-designed and unified scheme to handle exceptions and errors.
+- The application uses a well-designed and unified scheme to handle exceptions and errors.

-• The exceptions from the Cocoa frameworks are handled correctly.
+- The exceptions from the Cocoa frameworks are handled correctly.

-• The allocated memory in the @try blocks are released in the @finally blocks.
+- The allocated memory in the

-• That the application doesn't expose sensitive information while handling errors in its UI or in its log-statements, but are still verbose enough to explain the issue to the user.
+objects in order to clean up any sensitive information and possibly try to recover from the issue. - That the application doesn't expose sensitive information while handling errors in its UI or in its log-statements, but are still verbose enough to explain the issue to the user.

-• That any confidential information, such as keying material and/or authentication information is always wiped at the @finally blocks in case of a high risk application.
+- That any confidential information, such as keying material and/or authentication information is always wiped at the

-• That NSError objects do not contain information that might leak any sensitive information.
+objects do not contain information that might leak any sensitive information.

 Static Analysis in Swift